unstoppabledomains/domain-profiles/examples/unstoppable-messaging/README.md

   // Messaging window by clicking a button const {setOpenChat} = useUnstoppableMessaging();

-  // Hard coded domain and address.
-In a real world scenarios these would
+  // Hard coded wallet address.
+In a real world scenario this would
-  // be retrieved from a wallet connection const myDomain = 'quirk.x';
+  // be retrieved from a wallet connection const myAddress = '0xCD0DAdAb45bAF9a06ce1279D1342EcC3F44845af';
-  const myAddress = '0xCD0DAdAb45bAF9a06ce1279D1342EcC3F44845af';

   // Open a chat window to a specific user